tahawy111/github-gist-db/README.md

   </a>
 </p>

-> GitHub Gist DB is a lightweight NoSQL database package for Node.js, designed to store JSON data in GitHub Gists, providing CRUD operations and more.
+> Unlimited GitHub Gist DB is a lightweight NoSQL database package for Node.js, designed to store JSON data in GitHub Gists, providing CRUD operations and more.
+Because it depends on the gists and Github says that you can create an unlimted gists and unlimited requests 🤑 for free.

 ### 🏠 [Homepage](https://github.com/tahawy111/github-gist-db#readme)